Curryxin3/Lab_platform/README.md

 - Pytorch 0.4.0
 - ...
 - The UI of this platform is written by Pyqt5.
 - Regarding the parameters of each network used in the platform, because it exceeds the file size requirement of Github, it is not uploaded.
-You can train by yourself or contact me.
+You can train by yourself or contact me.:point_right:
 ## The authors
 - If you have any questions，you can contact me :email: curryxin@tju.edu.cn.
 - I'm also known to [blog](https://blog.csdn.net/Curry_xin)